f0nkey/tenhundred/README.md

 ![Invite Ten Hundred Bot](https://i.imgur.com/4gF2uIe.png)

 # Usage
 `!th set` Only allows the 1000 most common words in the channel this is ran in.
+Supports only one channel.

 `!th rem` Removes the restriction to the currently set channel.